zoriya/Kyoo/README.md

 - **[Installation](./INSTALLING.md):** Basic installation guidelines, how to start Kyoo, enable OIDC or hardware transcoding.
 - **[Join the discord](https://discord.gg/E6Apw3aFaA):** Ask questions, talk about the development, feature you might want or bugs you might encounter.
-- **[API Documentation](https://kyoo.zoriya.dev/api/doc):** The API to integrate Kyoo with other services, if you have any questions, please ask on github or discord!
+- **[API Documentation](https://kyoo.zoriya.dev/api/doc):** The API to integrate Kyoo with other services, if you have any questions, please ask on GitHub or Discord!
 - **[Contributing](./CONTRIBUTING.md):** Feel free to open issues, submit pull requests, and contribute to making Kyoo even better.
 We need you!

 [![](https://discord.com/api/guilds/1216460898139635753/widget.png?style=banner2)](https://discord.gg/zpA74Qpvj5)